LoopKit/loopdocs/docs/loop-3/add-pump.md

 Now that your pump is paired with Loop, you should select the type of battery you are using and decide whether to use My Sentry:

 1. Select your pump's battery type (lithium or alakine)
+    * There is a whole page about [Medtronic pump batteries](../operation/features/battery.md)
 2. Leave the Preferred Data Source on Event History
 1. If you have a x23 or x54 pump, choose whether to use My Sentry (saves phone battery) or not (saves OrangeLink battery)
     - For other Medtronic pumps, adjusting this setting does not do anything